Please note that I use affiliate links in this post. Clicking through and making a purchase helps me in a small financial way, thank you!

 Take a walk over to the hotels of the Disneyland resort and be rewarded with decor galore!
 We stayed at the Disneyland Hotel several years ago and walked inside each of the towers to check out the themed trees inside the lobbies.

 A stop inside Disney’s Grand Californian Hotel & Spa is both a visual and aromatic treat; a larger-than-life replica of the hotel in gingerbread is set up here and it smells delicious!
 Take a shot of the towering Christmas tree in the lobby and the rustic garlands hung throughout.
 Ride up the elevator to the second floor and capture an overhead view of the lobby in full holiday dress.

-During our recent visit, there was a “Nice List” book set up on a table where my son wrote in the names of our entire family.
-What a precious memory I was able to capture as he carefully noted each of us in Santa’s special book!
+There is a “Nice List” book set up on a table where my son wrote in the names of our entire family.
+What a precious memory I was able to capture as my son carefully noted each of us in Santa’s special book!
 Lines for Santa are often very long – be sure to read this post on the Holidays at Disneyland on Busy Days for all the crowded day tips.

 Save Those Memories

 Don’t let those beautiful holiday pictures sit unseen in your camera or computer; get them printed out so everyone can see.
 I love Shutterfly for the versatility of their products as well as their great prices.
 I’ve been purchasing from Shutterfly for a very long time and am happy to have them as an affiliate partner.
 They are always having great sales and offer coupons as well.